Bezkup/trainNL/README.md

-## Train Information Application
+## Train NL

 ## Overview
-This project is a Train Information Application built using Java, Spring Boot, and Vaadin.
+This project is a Train Information Application for NS (Nederlandse Spoorwegen) built using Java, Spring Boot, and Vaadin.
 It displays a list of trains with their status, direction, planned departure time, and track information.

 ## Prerequisites
 - JDK 17 or higher